NoLtour/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 4/wing loading.md

 #### What is
 ## Wing loading ($w$)
-This is the lift force per unit area on the wing.
+This is the weigh force per unit area on the wing.
 > $$ w = \frac{L}{S}$$
 >> where:
 >> $w=$ wing loading